John J. Glessner House: Later history

 Glessner House, 18th Street facade, from HABS.
 Photo: 1963.

 After John Glessner died in 1936, the house was given to the American Institute of Architects, who returned it to the family when they decided they could not afford the upkeep necessary.
 In 1937, the family deeded the house to the Armour Institute (precursor to the present day Illinois Institute of Technology).
 In 1945 the Institute leased the house to the Lithographic Technical Foundation, which installed large printing presses in many of the rooms and conducted research for the printing industry.
 When the Foundation moved to Pittsburgh in the early 1960s, the house was threatened with demolition.
 The Chicago Architecture Foundation was founded in 1966 as the Chicago School of Architecture Foundation in order to save Glessner House.
 Eventually a group of architects – including Phyllis Lambert, Philip Johnson, Dirk Lohan, Ben Weese and Harry Weese – and preservation-minded citizens banded together to save the house, and purchased it in 1966 for just $35,000.
 Richard Nickel, a noted Chicago preservationist was also involved with saving the house.

 Within a few years, the Glessner descendants began returning original furnishings.

-The Glessner House today
+Today

 The house opened for public tours in 1971.
 It has been maintained with the help of admission fees and substantial private donations from individuals and foundations including the Richard H. Driehaus Foundation, the Alphawood Foundation, the Tawani Foundation, and the Francis Beidler Foundation.

 Many of the rooms have been accurately restored to their original appearance.
 The collection of decorative objects and furnishings is especially significant, as the Glessners were sophisticated collectors of both English and American arts and crafts.
 Objects and furniture by William Morris, William De Morgan, Émile Gallé, Isaac Scott, A.H.
 Davenport and others are found throughout the house.

 The Glessner House Museum, a nonprofit 501(c)(3) corporation, was formed in 1994 to administer the property; it operates under the name Glessner House.
 Several thousand people visit the site annually for tours and programs.